Britain, EU strike pessimistic tone in post-Brexit trade talks

 Johnson portrays Brexit as a chance to build Britain into a fully independent economy that would be much more agile than its competitors, and so does not want to be tied into the EU’s orbit and its rules for years to come.

-EU powers are concerned Britain wants the best of both worlds - preferential access to lucrative EU markets, with the advantage of setting its own rules.

-Additional reporting by Michael Holden, Guy Faulconbridge, Kate Holton and Joice Alves in London; Editing by Angus MacSwan, Frances Kerry and Will Dunham
+Additional reporting by Michael Holden, Guy Faulconbridge, Kate Holton and Joice Alves in London; Editing by Angus MacSwan and Frances Kerry

 Our Standards: The Thomson Reuters Trust Principles.